What You Should Know About Hearing Amplifiers

 Key Specifications

-The Groove from Otofonix comes with 6 open domes, 6 closed domes, and 2 large and medium ‘magic’ domes, making it remarkably customizable.
-The app allows for customization of the sound amplifier itself, with four environmental modes, noise cancellation, and more.
+The Groove from Otofonix comes with 6 open domes, 6 closed domes, and 2 large and medium ‘magic’ domes, as well as #1 and #2 sound tubes of different lengths, making it remarkably customizable.
+A physical rocker switch and mobile app allow for customization of the sound amplifier itself, with four environmental modes to choose from, noise cancellation, and more.
 The Groove offers a 42-53 dB gain, higher than most hearing amplifiers on the market.

 · Ultra-customizable, with many ear domes and app settings.